Mutual grooming

 Almost?

-Unfortunately, a race called humans has stopped grooming some time ago.
+Unfortunately, one species, called humans, stopped grooming some time ago.

-In the process, haven't they lost the habit of being close to each other, in a non-sexual relationship, close enough that they can touch and cooperate with someone else?
+In the process, haven't they lost the habit of being close to one another, in a non-sexual relationship, close enough to touch and cooperate?

-Part of grooming has to do with collaborating with others in places where they have difficulties doing so themselves.
+Part of mutual grooming involves collaborating with others in situations where they have difficulties doing so themselves.